Skip to main content Skip to footer site map

 Today’s workplace is more generationally diverse than ever.
 Older employees are working longer, and Millennials make up roughly one-third of the American workforce.
 SECURE Act 2.0 addresses these age groups.

-For older employees, the law raises the required minimum distribution (RMD) age from 72 to 73 beginning in 2023, and then to age 75 beginning in 2033.
-There is also a new catch-up contribution provision beginning in 2025: For those ages 60 through 63, the amount would be increased to the greater of $10,000 or 50% more than the regular catch-up amount for an employer-sponsored 401(k) and 403(b).
+Also, beginning in 2025 for individuals age 60 through 63, the catch-up amount would be increased to the greater of $10,000 or 50% more than the regular catch-up amount for an employer-sponsored 401(k) and 403(b).

-Since today’s workforce includes more part-time workers, they will be eligible to contribute to an employer-sponsored retirement plan.
-The Act requires employers to allow long-term, part-time workers to defer to their 401(k) plans.
-Beginning in 2025, part-time employees are required to work two consecutive years and complete at least 500 hours of service in each year to be eligible, a change from the original SECURE Act’s three-years-of-service rule.
 The law also transforms the current Saver’s Credit that provides millions of low and middle-income individuals with an incentive to save for retirement each year to a Saver’s Match beginning in 2027.
 The Saver’s Match will be a federal matching contribution deposited to a taxpayer’s IRA or retirement plan.

 Student Loan Payment Matching